 Profile

-I work on the religions and politics of the Roman Republic and Empire, shuttling between literary and material sources and social-scientific approaches.
+I’m a historian of the Roman Republic and Empire, with a keen interest in the longue durée histories and ecologies of western Afro-Eurasia.
 Early Roman comedy (especially Plautus), historiography (from Cato the Elder to Livy), and antiquarianism (Varro and Festus) are abiding concerns.
-The arc of Roman slavery in the period of Rome’s imperial expansion is central to my research and teaching, as are comparative histories of slavery, Black feminist theory and historiography, and sociologies of knowledge production and epistemicide.
-I also work on classical reception in the U.S. and Latin America: here commitments to comparative political theory, Black Studies, critical race studies, and the history of citizenship are particularly important.
+The arc of Roman slavery in the period of Rome’s imperial expansion is central to my research and teaching, as are comparative histories of slavery, Black feminist theory and historiography, premodern critical race studies, and sociologies of knowledge production and epistemicide.
+I also work on classical reception in the U.S. and Latin America.
+Here, commitments to comparative political theory, Black Studies, and the history of citizenship are particularly salient.

 Alongside my ancient history colleagues, I teach the Roman history undergraduate surveys (CLA 218 and 219), and ancient history seminars at the graduate level.
-I also offer courses on Roman religion and law, unloved Latin prose authors, the history of citizenship, race and racialization, and the history of slavery.
-I’m currently involved with dissertations on enslavement and habituation in the Roman world, trauma in triumviral and post-triumviral Latin literature, the significance of city destruction in Flavian Rome, and the materiality of fashioning the divine in the Roman Empire.
-I’ve supervised junior and senior independent work on Etruscan pirates, Aurelian’s coinage, mid-republican anatomical votives, mock-archaism in Livy, female medical workers in the Early Empire, slavery and education in the Roman world, shadows in Vergil, Costan Rican myth in Greco-Roman garb, Stoicizing education for the 21st century, classical reception in the first Haitian novel, and Etruscan identity in the early Empire.
+I offer courses on Roman religion and law, Latin prose, the history of citizenship, ancient race and racialization, and the history of slavery.
+I’m currently advising dissertations on enslavement and habituation in the Roman world, trauma in post-triumviral Latin literature, Roman Republican magistrates in Greek sanctuaries, and the emergence of the Junian Latins.
+I’ve supervised junior and senior independent work on Etruscan pirates, the emperor Aurelian’s coinage, mid-republican anatomical votives, mock-archaism in Livy, female medical workers in the Early Empire, slavery and education in the Roman world, shadows in Vergil, Costa Rican myth in Greco-Roman garb, Stoicizing education for the 21st century, the plays of Luis Alfaro, classical reception in the first Haitian novel, Etruscan identity in the early Roman Empire, and the travels of the Apostle Paul.

 I’m associated faculty in African American Studies, affiliated faculty in the Program in Latin American Studies and the University Center for Human Values, and faculty coordinator for the Princeton chapter of the Mellon Mays Undergraduate Fellowship.